 A Convert Looks Back at the Church of England – Fr.
 Ray Ryland

 In this lecture from our 2006 Deep in History Conference, former Episcopalian priest Fr.
-Ray Raymond looks back on his journey into the Catholic Church, especially in regard to his perspective on authority in the Church.
+Ray Ryland looks back on his journey into the Catholic Church, especially in regard to his perspective on authority in the Church.

 Fr.
-Raymond argues that all efforts to organize Christianity outside of communion with Rome have the following features: an attempt to recapture a ‘golden age’ of the Church (which differs depending on the form of Christianity), all are highly selective about which elements of that ‘golden age’ they choose to retain, all appeal to a new and subjective authority (usually a certain person’s interpretation of Scripture), all presuppose a corruption in the Church which they claim to have corrected, and all bring into their reconstruction innovations that were not part of the ‘golden ages’ they claim to hearken back to.
+Ryland argues that all efforts to organize Christianity outside of communion with Rome have the following features: an attempt to recapture a ‘golden age’ of the Church (which differs depending on the form of Christianity), all are highly selective about which elements of that ‘golden age’ they choose to retain, all appeal to a new and subjective authority (usually a certain person’s interpretation of Scripture), all presuppose a corruption in the Church which they claim to have corrected, and all bring into their reconstruction innovations that were not part of the ‘golden ages’ they claim to hearken back to.